websystemspl/WS-Custom-Checkout/readme.txt

 == Screenshots ==

-1. src/img/screenshot-1.png
+1. Customization of the plugin.
-2. src/img/screenshot-2.png
+2. The information section of the Tab-based checkout.
-3. src/img/screenshot-3.png
+3. The shipping section of the Tab-based checkout.
-4. src/img/screenshot-4.png
+4. The payment section of the Tab-based checkout.

 == Changelog ==